stefanpejcinoski/AutoBacklight/Readme.md

 ## Linux

-Clone the repository on your system
+Clone the repository on your system:

 ```bash
 git clone https://github.com/stefanpejcinoski/automaticBacklight
 ```

-Make an install directory to keep the script and stop and config (in the future) files
+Make an install directory to keep the script and stop and config (in the future) files:

 ```bash
 mkdir ~/.AutoBrightness